 Upon graduation, students are prepared to take the CST National Surgical Technologist Certification exam to add to your professional credentials at no additional cost.2 Students are eligible to prepare and take the National Center for Competency Testing (NCCT) Tech in Surgery – Certified TS-C exam at non-accredited campuses at no additional cost.2

 Once you graduate from this Surgical Tech program, you can choose to continue your education by transferring your credits into our Health and Wellness Bachelor’s degree for even more in-demand knowledge and skills within the healthcare industry.

 Pursue Potential Job Growth

-According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for surgical technologists is 12%.3 A Surgical Technologist Associate's degree from Rasmussen College can help set you up for success in this growing field.
+According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2020 and 2030 for Surgical Technologists is 9%.3 A Surgical Technologist Associate's degree from Rasmussen University can help set you up for success in this growing field.